erigontech/erigon/cmd/downloader/readme.md

 - How does it benefit the new nodes? - P2P and Becaon networks may have not enough good peers for old data (no incentives).
 StageSenders results are included into blocks snaps - means new node can skip it.

-- How network benefit? - To serve immutable snapshots can use cheaper infrastructure (S3/R2/BitTorrent/etc...) - maintaining fully-synced node for mainnet/bsc/polygon may be expensive (doesens of Tb of nvme).
+- How network benefit? - Serve immutable snapshots can use cheaper infrastructure: Bittorrent/S3/R2/etc... - because there is no incentive.
+Polygon mainnet is 12Tb now.
+Also Beacon network is very bad in serving old data.

 - How does it benefit current nodes? - Erigon's db is 1-file (doesens of Tb of nvme) - which is not friendly for maintainance.
 Can't mount `hot` data to 1 type of disk and `cold` to another.
 Erigon2 moving only Blocks to snaps